ES-07/docusaurus-documentation/docs/user-stories/user-stories.md

 # User Stories

 The user stories are one of the most important things on a project.
+A user story is a short description of a feature or functionality from the perspective of an end user.
+It is used in agile development to capture the requirements of a feature in a format that is easy to understand and prioritize.
+User stories help teams to focus on the needs of the end user and to build features that are valuable to them.
+They are an important tool in agile development and are used in conjunction with other agile practices to deliver high-quality software quickly and efficiently.

-We define some of them and prioritezed them in a scale of 1 to 3 (from the most priority to the less priority):
+We define some of them and prioritezed them in a scale of 1 to 3 (from the most priority to the less priority).

+In a group meeting each of us said our opinion regarding how much of a priority a user story should have, then we did the average of each one and attributed the priority:

 * As Alexandre, I want to store CCTV footage of the intrusion, so that I can use that information as legal proof and serve it to the client.
 (1)
 * As Teresa, I want to be notified when an intrusion occurs in my business, so that I can allow myself to be more comfortable and feel safe about my investment.
 (1)